-Eurostat, the statistical office of the European Union, has ruled that: (1) borrowings on the capital markets are not recorded as borrowing or debt obligations by donor governments; and (2) government pledges to IFFIm should only be recorded as government expenditure once the payments are made to IFFIm.
-Because of the latter ruling, a long-term pledge to IFFIm does not add to a Eurostat-regulated government's debt.
+IFFIm presents a unique opportunity for EU donors to leverage special accounting treatments sanctioned by Eurostat, the EU's statistical office.
+Eurostat's rulings provide that: (1) borrowings on the capital markets are not recorded as borrowing or debt obligations for donor governments; and (2) government pledges to IFFIm are recorded as government expenditure only payments are made.
+As a result, a long-term pledge to IFFIm does not increase a Eurostat-regulated government's debt.